demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

     If you're working with secured communication (HTTPS), make sure that you provided a valid certificate, run `openssl s_client -connect <domain.com>:443` command, verify that the returned value of the `Verify return code` field is `0 (ok)`, otherwise, it's not a valid certificate.

     Try inserting your configured message endpoint in a browser tap, click `Enter`, if `Method Not Allowed` is returned, the endpoint is valid and ready to communicate, otherwise, it needs to be handled according to the returned error's message.

+    In some cases, a connection is not created between Teams and the messaging endpoint, when adding a bot to the team.
+You can work around this problem by adding any member to the team the bot was added to (the bot should be already added to the team).
+It will trigger a connection and solve the issue, then you can remove the member that was added with no poroblems.

 2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, then it means the AAD application has insufficient permissions.